 All too often, beginning injection mold designers have little practical knowledge of the injection molding process.
 A basic understanding is very helpful both for design and communication purposes.

 Here is an excellent, short video demonstrating the injection molding process.
-Any injection mold designer should also spent at least a few days in the production area watching the entire process.
+Any injection mold designer should also spend at least a few days in the production area watching the entire process.
 This will greatly increase the understanding on a practical level.

 One of the main complaints that Injection mold maker has about designers is that they don’t really know what is going on in a practical sense.
 It is true that some designs are unnecessarily complicated or difficult to process.